mvolkmann/blog/src/love2d.md

 - Create a directory for a new game.
 - Create a file in this directory named "main.lua".

-If using VS Code:

-- Install the extension "Love2D Support" from Pixelbyte Studios.
-- Click the gear icon and select "Extension Settings".
-- Change "Pixelbyte > love2d: Path" to
-  "/Applications/love.app/Contents/MacOS/love".
-- Open a `main.lua` file in an editor tab.
-- Press cmd-l to run the game.

 Love2D programs always define the functions `love.load()`, `love.draw()`, and `love.update(dt)`.
 The `love.load()` function performs initial game setup.